zeemkr/ncpen/cran-comments.md

      * What the ncpen package does.
      * References.

-* File license is omitted and "cph" roles are added to Authors@R filed.
+* File LICENSE is omitted and "cph" roles are added to Authors@R filed.

 ### Test environments
 * Windows Server 2016, R 3.4.3